PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 Bonus
 * Do they give out bonuses? (annual, quarterly, etc)  How is it calculated?
 * It might be negotiable.
-I was once able to negotiate my bonus from 5% to 9% of total salary.
+I was able to negotiate a bonus from 5% to 9% of total salary.

 Sign on and relocation costs.  (seems to depend on industry and how high demand is)
 * Can't hurt to ask.
 * What are the terms?
 Typically there is a time requirement.
 Example: I had to be with the company in Austin for at least 13 months or pay them back.
 * I've had a few offers that included sign on bonuses.
-My current company didn't, but the overall offer was better.
+* Keep in mind that a small one time bonus might not be as good of an offer when you consider future earning potential of the package.

 Retirement funds - 401K or 403B (for non-profits)
 * Does the company have a retirement plan?